-The City is required by ordinance to contribute amounts necessary to maintain the Supplemental Plan as determined by an actuary.
-City contributions to the Supplemental Plan in 2018 decreased by \$98 thousand over 2017 contributions.
+The City is required by ordinance to contribute amounts necessary to ensure the payment of benefits in the Supplemental Plan.
+The City's contributions shall be made in accordance with actuarial requirements established by the actuary and the board.
+City contributions to the Supplemental Plan in 2019 decreased by \$449 thousand over 2018 contributions and City contributions to the Supplemental Plan in 2018 decreased by \$98 thousand over 2017 contributions primarily due to contributions being redirected to the Excess Benefit Plan and Trust.